Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 Oh!
 I also ate a third of a fruit stick earlier.
 They're fifty calories each, but discounting what landed in the trash bin, I need to add 17 calories to the count.
 Running tally: ~1,385 calories.

 ---
+One of the nicer voices just said that they may be a help-kit sent by someone convinced that I'm a sociopath who needs more stress to stay engaged with things.
+Unfortunately, I'm not a sociopath if that's what makes sociopaths successful.
+Hearing these guys constantly makes normal things too stressful to complete, like reading.
+I had to relearn how to read because of this problem developing!
+It's hard to get anything done when everything is monstrously stressful, and I haven't been able to finish my favorite new book recently.
+This short story anthology is defeating me.

+---
 Back to [[day-post-archive]]